mahonyodhran/shoutr/README.md

 - User profile page shows shouts from user

+- Follow a user

+- View followers

+- Like a shout

 - Tab for liked shouts

 - Route similar to getting the profile by id but done by username